data-addict-com/data-addict-com.github.io/_posts/2024-03-22-seven-personal-datasets-sources-you-surely-did-not-think-about.md

 - The kind of content you liked the most
 - Your GPS location (even if you didn't activate it...)

-In a next article, I will show you how **knowing my instagram activity made me stop scrolling on it**.
+[In this article](/i-will-never-spend-that-much-time-on-instagram-again){:target="_blank"} , I have shown you how **knowing my instagram activity made me stop scrolling on it**.
 The insights were horrifying, here is a sneak peek of a dataviz from it :
 ![Number of likes per content type since I have Instagram](../assets/img/2024-03-22/instagram-content-i-liked.png)

 > Note to myself : I will never watch too much Reels (in red) as in 2023...